 - fight against diploma falsification, which can damage the organization’s reputation.

-Based in Lyon, Emlyon is the first business school to deliver digital diplomas to its students and alumni, i.e. over 18,000 people.
+Based in Lyon, emlyon business school is the first business school to deliver digital diplomas to its students and alumni, i.e. over 18,000 people.

-Since 2019, Emlyon Business School’s diplomas and certifications are automatically delivered and certified on blockchain in collaboration with BCdiploma.
+Since 2019, emlyon business school’s diplomas and certifications are automatically delivered and micro certified on blockchain in collaboration with BCdiploma.